HD60Hz/squad-lab1-store/README.md

     ...
 </pre>

-``inventory.py`` contains database implementation to store an inventory.
+``inventory.py`` contains database implementations to store an inventory.
 We will focus on the file implementation for now

 ```python
 from enum import Enum, unique